 There are really two elements here.
 One is the understanding of the reader and the issue of bringing to that reader an explanation s/he can relate to.
 One could say this means giving a familiar context to the text being explained.
 For example, in explaining the meaning of a word like thikr, which has no English equivalent, one can give examples of how it is used, such as to mean “mention” but also “bring to mind” as well as “remembrance” as in remembrance of the dead, and also it can refer to words or phrases that are invoked, repeated, or recited (said) that bring a particular concept, person, place, act, etc. to mind.
 Then show this word used in the Qur’an or in daily usage.

-Yet in critical interpretations, we find erroneous and clearly contradictory conclusions being drawn by using dubious outside sources.
+In critical interpretations, we find erroneous and clearly contradictory conclusions being drawn by using dubious outside sources.
 For example, in Surat Al-Qamar 44:1 —

 اقْتَرَبَتِ السَّاعَةُ وَانشَقَّ الْقَمَرُ